Mike Gansey: Professional career

 Although it was speculated that he may get drafted as high as late first round in the 2006 NBA draft, Gansey, along with his West Virginia teammate Kevin Pittsnogle, went undrafted.
 He signed as an undrafted free agent with the Miami Heat in July 2006, and played in summer league games, but was waived before the season.
 Mike was waived after having a life-threatening staph infection that limited his play.

 Gansey played for the Los Angeles Clippers on their 2007 NBA Vegas Summer League team.
 After the summer league was over, he signed a contract for the 2007–08 season with the Italian team Indesit Fabriano.

 On September 24, 2008, Gansey was selected by the Erie BayHawks with the first overall pick in the 2008 NBA D-League expansion draft.
 However, he went to Germany and played for Eisbaren Bremerhaven in the top division of the BBL.

-On November 5, 2009, Gansey was drafted by Idaho Stampede in the 2009 D-league draft.
+On November 5, 2009, Gansey was drafted by the Idaho Stampede in the 2009 D-league draft.
 In 2009–10, he played in Chengdu, China, during the NBA China Challenge.
 Later in the season, he signed with Ciudad de La Laguna Canarias of the LEB Oro.